Marketing Cloud, Trailhead...

 Properly addressing the customer's need the first time he or she makes contact, eliminating the need for the customer to follow up with a second contact.
 High FCRs rule; low FCRs drool.

 An online or physical place where a customer can access help for a specific problem.
-A helpdesk can be as simple as one person with a phone number, or a more complex team of people using software to analyse, resolve, and track the issues.
+A helpdesk can be as simple as one person with a phone number, or a more complex team of people using software to analyze, resolve, and track the issues.

 Issue tracking system (ITS)